An hour virtual training sponsored by ExxonMobil PNG, operator of PNG LNG Project had participants from nine media organisations.

 “We hope to strengthen our links and mutual understanding of how the resource sector works in our country and if anything for the purpose of informing our people.”

 The training provided the participants with skills to develop social media content, guiding principles and tactics to engage effectively on their social media channels.

-Another session was held with the industry community affairs and business development participants to close off the two day PNG Chamber of Mines & Petroleum workshop.
-About 90 people participated in person and also virtually.
+Another session was held with the industry community affairs and business development participants to close off the two-day PNG Chamber of Mines & Petroleum workshop.
+About 90 people participated in person and virtually.